 Owning a home remains one of the components of living the American Dream.
 But as the recent housing crisis illustrates, jumping into homeownership without being adequately prepared for everything it entails can be the start of a financial downfall.
 Owning a home is about much more than having a down payment and being able to pay the mortgage every month.
 Here are several things to consider to help you determine if you are ready to buy a home.

-Your Financial Future — While we can never predict the future, you should have some idea in mind of what your financial future holds.
+While we can never predict the future, you should have some idea in mind of what your financial future holds.
 Is your job secure?
 Are you receiving regular raises or bonuses?
-Do you have a “plan B” in mind if you were to lose your job or were asked to relocate?
+Do you have a “plan B” in mind if you were to lose your job or had to relocate?
 Do you have emergency savings to cover your living expenses for 3-6 months?
 These are all questions you need to ask yourself before making the commitment to buy a home.

 If you’re used to renting an apartment, you pay your rent every month and that’s it.
 When you own your home, you’re responsible for everything that has to do with the property including yard maintenance, home repair, property taxes and homeowner’s insurance.
 Not only is owning a home potentially more costly, it’s also a bigger time commitment.
 Ask yourself if you’re really ready for the additional responsibilities of home ownership before taking on the financial responsibilities.